 At Malta, there are false air raid alerts during the day, but overnight the Italians raid Hal Far airbase and Kalafrana.

-War Crimes: At Malta, examination of downed Regia Aeronautica aircraft reveals that the Italians are using explosive bullets which have a detonator in the nose cap.
+War Crimes: At Malta, an examination of downed Regia Aeronautica aircraft reveals that the Italians are using explosive bullets that have a detonator in the nose cap.
 Governor Dobbie sends a report to the War Office because such bullets - at least arguably - are prohibited by international treaties.

 US/Soviet Relations: The Baltic States missions to the US protest against their Soviet absorption.
 The US refuses to recognize the Soviet annexation (pursuant to local "votes") of the Baltic States.
 Acting Secretary of State Sumner Welles applies the 1932 Stimson Doctrine, which states that the US is under no obligation to recognize territorial changes undertaken by force.
 There are numerous benefits to the Baltics of this position, such as protection of Baltic States foreign assets and the right to maintain diplomatic missions.